TomasDep/shop-app-graphql/README.md

 </p>

-Backend project of an online store created with GraphQL
+Backend project of an online store created with GraphQL.

 ## Technologies